chrisntb/cmyk-system/docs/Setup.md

 # Setup

-To work with this component, ensure you have the tools available, see [Tools.md](Tools.md), then:
+After cloning this repository, ensure you have the development tools available, see [Tools.md](Tools.md).

+## Python Virtual Environment

 ```shell
 # Add a convenient alias in your shell profile